Arrcus/lsoe-python/README.md

 the LSoE protocol.

 `lsoed` doesn't include the northbound interface to a BGP-LS API;
-intead, it has an HTTP stub client which drives a CherryPy-based demo.
+instead, it has an HTTP stub client which drives a CherryPy-based demo.

 `lsoed` is not current with the L3DL Internet-Drafts.